aardvarkpepper/2025-08-08-Module-10-SBA/README.md

 I replaced the message with a loading spinner as a workaround, so the user does not experience an odd transition.

 I added another message in case a data property return is null, so if the data really is not received, a message displays instead of the loading spinner.

+## Setup

+Project folder set up from Bash by typing

+npm create vite@latest 2025-08-08-Module-10-SBA -- --template react-ts
+After cd 2025-08-08-Module-10-SBA to change into the directory, used npm run dev in bash.
+This creates a link that may be copied and pasted into a browser to view the webpage.